einomi/frontenso-11ty-starter/README.md

 - Environment variables support via .env files.
 - HTML minification for production builds.
 - Flexible static path configuration.
-- (Optional) TailwindCSS with JIT.
+- (Optional) Tailwind CSS with JIT.
 - (Optional) TypeScript support using JSDoc notation.

 It is flexible and can be used in conjunction with any data source, whether it be a headless CMS, JSON, Markdown or any other data source that can be fetched via JavaScript.
 For more information on how to work with data sources, please refer to the [11ty documentation](https://www.11ty.dev/docs/data/).